 In terms of franchise tax for your LLC in Illinois, there is No franchise tax.
 Consult your Illinois Department of Revenue and local government offices to determine which registrations and licenses apply to your LLC.

 Step 8: Maintain Ongoing Compliance

 Once your LLC is registered and operational, it’s essential to maintain ongoing compliance with state regulations.
-This typically includes filing Annual Reports, paying required fees which cost 1 year (before the anniversary month starts), and keeping accurate records of your LLC’s activities.
+This typically includes filing Annual Reports in Illinois, paying required fees every 1 year (before the anniversary month starts), and keeping accurate records of your LLC’s activities.
 Stay informed about Illinois specific requirements to ensure your LLC remains in good standing.

 Is the Articles of Organization necessary to be filed in Illinois?